tos-network/jvm/README.md

-# gvm
+# The Java® Virtual Machine 8 Specification
-Official Golang implementation of Java Virtual Machine for Terminos Network.
+Java is registered trademarks of Oracle and/or its affiliates.